We know your passion for your instrument or voice is a big part of what makes you you.

 Aside from becoming better musicians through diligent and intelligent practicing, you can become adept at teaching and adjudicating as a result of the participatory nature and cooperative approach in masterclass.

 Bobbi Thompson, Western University

 Transitioning into the trombone studio at Laurier allows you the chance to learn from two highly experienced instructors, both of whom perform tenor trombone with the Kitchener-Waterloo Symphony.
 The close-knit environment we offer gives you the chance to learn from your teachers as well as your peers.

 Joseph Alessi, New York Philharmonic

 Trevor Dix, BMus ’96

-We are a community, a family with a number of great opportunities to play incredible repertoire in our local ensembles.
-KW has many groups that welcome undergraduate trumpeters (Waterloo Concert Band, KW Community Orchestra, Wellington Winds, Ebytown Brass and numerous Salvation Army Bands).
-Laurier is a highly rated academic university, meaning, if you want a great experience you can get it here.
+We are a community and a family with a number of great opportunities to play incredible repertoire in our local ensembles.
+Kitchener-Waterloo has many groups that welcome undergraduate trumpeters including the Waterloo Concert Band, Kitchener-Waterloo Community Orchestra, Wellington Winds, Ebytown Brass and numerous Salvation Army Bands.
+Laurier is a highly respected university, which will provide you with a quality education.